-Japanese knotweed is an invasive plant species[2023]
+Japanese knotweed is an invasive plant species.

-Does Cutting back Japanese knotweed stimulate growth rather than controlling it.
+Does Cutting back Japanese knotweed stimulate growth rather than controlling it?

-When the plant is cut, the stem and leaves will die back.But the rhizomes (underground stem) will remain alive and will send up new shoots.
+When the plant is cut, the stem and leaves die back.
+But the rhizomes (underground stem) remain alive and send new shoots.
 This can lead to the infestation becoming more widespread.

 It’s always best to consult with an expert in order